iriusrisk/iriusrisktoolkitui/documentation/Generate_rules_graph.md

-\***Important**: if you run this program several times changing the arguments you must reload the web page by pressing Ctrl+F5 to force browser�s cache deletion (other browsers may have another methods to clean cache storage).
+\***Important**: if you run this program several times changing the arguments you must reload the web page by pressing Ctrl+F5 to force browser's cache deletion (other browsers may have another methods to clean cache storage).
 If this is not done the graph may not be updated after usage.